Short breaks statement - about short breaks

-This law applies to places like leisure centres, cinemas, and organisations like the Scouts and Girl Guides.
-These activities are sometimes called 'universal services' because they are routinely available to all children, young people and their families.
-They also include:
+This law applies to activities called 'universal services' because they are routinely available to all, these activities include:

 Support to use services

-Some services are happy to accept disabled people, but to get the most out of their time there some children and young people may need additional support.
+Some services are happy to accept disabled children and young people, but to get the most out of their time there some may need additional support.
 This could be because they need help with using the toilet, or with their behaviour.
 Some children just need someone to go along with them for the first few times to help the service to understand how to include them successfully.

 Parents have told us that: